top of page

 • Splitting Leaves: A natural occurrence due to airflow or age; no intervention needed.

 • Pests: Look for spider mites, mealybugs, or scale insects.
-Treat infestations with a mild soap solution, neem oil, or an insecticidal spray.
+Treat infestations with neem oil or insecticidal soap.

-• Transplant Shock: Minimize shock by watering lightly and avoiding fertilization for a week after repotting.
+• Transplant Shock: Minimize by watering lightly and avoiding fertilization for a week after repotting.

-• Edema: Prevent this condition, caused by overwatering, by allowing the soil to dry out adequately between waterings.
+• Edema: Prevent this water retention issue by allowing the soil to dry adequately between waterings.

 Additional Tips for Thriving Growth